2023 NCAA Division I Women's Tennis Championships: Women's singles championship

-There were 64 singles players selected to the women's singles championship, 15 of which were automatic qualifiers from each Division I conference with an eligible team ranked in the ITA Top 125.
-The remaining 49 players were selected at-large.
+There were 64 singles players selected to the women's singles championship, 12 of which were automatic qualifiers from each Division I conference with an eligible team ranked in the ITA Top 125.
+The remaining 52 players were selected at-large.
 The tournament was played following the team championship from May 22 to 27 in Orlando, Florida.

 UCLA freshman Tian Fangran won the women's singles title against Oklahoma senior Layne Sleeth 6-4, 6-2.

+Automatic qualifiers

+The following 12 players were automatic qualifiers, representing their conferences: